-- Wash and dry your pan—ALWAYS by hand and never in the dishwasher, which will strip all the seasoning
+1. Wash and dry your pan—ALWAYS by hand and never in the dishwasher.

-- To open up the surface, warm the pan for 15 minutes in a 200-degree oven
+2. To open up the surface, warm the pan for 15 minutes in a 200-degree oven.

-- Remove the pan from the oven.
-Rub the oil all over the pan—inside and out, including the handle—using paper towels.
-With fresh paper towels, buff the pan to remove excess oil so it no longer looks shiny.
+3. Remove the pan from the oven.
+Rub the oil all over—inside and out, including the handle—using paper towels or a clean rag.
+(Avoid using anything with lots of lint.)
+Buff the pan to remove excess oil so it no longer looks shiny.

-- Place the pan upside down on a baking sheet and insert into heated oven.
-Heat the pan for a half-hour and then let cool
+5. Place the pan upside down on a rack in the heated oven.
+Place foil on the rack beneath it to catch any drips.
+Heat the pan for an hour and then let cool.

-- Rub the pan with oil as before and repeat the process up to four more times to set your initial layer of seasoning.
-The pan should develop a dark surface that looks vaguely like non-stick coating.
+6. Rub the pan with oil as before and repeat the process up to four more times to set your initial layer of seasoning.
+The pan should develop a gray or amber colored surface that resembles non-stick coating.